‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

 Anyway, back to Clearwater.
 Clearwater is a refuge for well-to-do snowbirds, a tourist trap for those not yet of retirement age, and a weekend destination for Cletus the slack-jawed yokel and his family.

 As far as bars go, those from the Toronto area might notice similarities to Wasaga Beach to the north.
 “The Strip” is lined with plenty of bars, but they’re all pretty much the same.
 If you want to get “Turnt Up” as the kids say these days, make sure to go to Shephard’s Backyard Tiki Bar.
 As far as restaurants on the strip go, the “Frenchy’s” chain is probably the most popular.
-Columbia restaurant is a solid Spanish tapas restaurant.
+Columbia restaurant is a solid Spanish tapas option.

 Good Morning Zauntourage!
 I am off to Lenny's for an nutritious breakfast of Vitamin F. Afterwards I will play for the tie at the gym